 The lawsuits state that the Pokémon Go mobile app and Niantic’s website both have multiple barriers to the visually impaired.
 This prevents Herrera and other visually impaired people from using text-to-speech software known as “Voice Over” to enjoy the content as those without vision impediments.

-Herrera is seeking a permanent injunction to cause a change in Niantic’s policies, practices and procedures to become accessible to visually-impaired consumers.
+Herrera is seeking a permanent injunction to cause a change in Niantic’s policies, practices ,and procedures to become accessible to visually-impaired consumers.
 Niantic did not respond to Hudson Reporter requests for comment.

 The lawsuits are not unprecedented.
 The move follows members of the American Foundation for the Blind calling for Niantic to make Pokémon GO more accessible to the visually impaired for years.